bomonike/bomonike.github.io/anthropic-certs.md

 * Enterprise
 <br /><br />

+CAUTION: In April 2026 Anthropic removed the $17/month tier and requires the $100/month for use of Claude Code.

-CAUTION: The concern is the rate tokens are consumed by a specific request is not transparent nor static.
+CAUTION: Rate tokens chargess for the same request prompt is not consistent over time.

+CAUTION: Claude's token charges are more complicated that figuring out your taxes.

 <a name="Quizzes"></a>